hamzaerbay/react-d3/README.md

 # react-starter-kit
-ReactJS exercises
+D3 ReactJS exercises

 ## Getting started

 This project is using webpack and sass css pre-processor.

 Before started

-Run `npm install` for getting dependencies and run
+Run `yarn install` for getting dependencies and run

-`npm run dev-server` for using webpack dev server.
+`yarn run dev-server` for using webpack dev server.

-`npm run prod` for deploying everyting for production.
+`yarn run prod` for deploying everyting for production.